mcuw/esp32-c6-amoled-2.06-sdk/README.md

-# ESP32 project template
+# ESP32-C6 AMOLED 2.06inch library project

 ## Description

-This is a project is a demo for the ESP32-C6 AMOLED 2.06inch touch watch from waveshare.
+This is a library for the ESP32-C6 AMOLED 2.06inch touch watch from waveshare.

 ## Features